Куда я попал?

 NETWIRE

-NETWIRE stores its configuration file within the Registry.(Citation: Red Canary NETWIRE January 2020)
+NETWIRE can modify the Registry to store its configuration information.(Citation: Red Canary NETWIRE January 2020)

 Sibot

-Sibot has installed a second-stage script in the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\sibot registry key.(Citation: MSTIC NOBELIUM Mar 2021)
+Sibot has modified the Registry to install a second-stage script in the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\sibot.(Citation: MSTIC NOBELIUM Mar 2021)

 BitPaymer